25 Matches

 Win says its main signal is included in cable packages from major operators in Colombia.

-Official Win pages point viewers to Win Play and Win Sports Online for digital access.
+Official Win pages route viewers to Win Play for sign-in, subscription, and digital access.

 Win Sports is Colombia's football-focused sports channel.
 It already has a strong local footprint, and World Cup 2026 adds a major global event to that portfolio.

 For viewers, the practical point is simple: Win is not only a traditional cable channel.
-The broadcaster also operates an online subscription flow and streaming platform for fans who want to watch from a computer, tablet or smartphone.
+The broadcaster also operates an official paid digital route through Win Play, which is the cleaner current destination for sign-in, subscription, and streaming access.

 For the country version of the topic, open the How to Watch FIFA World Cup 2026 in Colombia guide too.